meleschi/VagrantAnsibleLab/README.md

 # VagrantAnsibleLab
 A set of Vagrant and Ansible configuration files to spin up VMs using Vagrant / VirtualBox  suitable for learning or developing using Ansible.
-Both ansible-core and ansible-navigator are installed.
-At the time the VMs are spun up, the most current version of both are installed.
+The most current versions of ansible-core and ansible-navigator available at the time the VMs are provisioned are installed.

 Uses:
 1) Continue lab work from RedHat training courses RH294 or DO457
 2) Practice for RedHat Exams relating to Ansible such as EX294 / EX457
+3) World Domination

 Requirements:
 1) Virtualbox